 A slightly sloped ceiling still keeps the sound of congregational singing within the congregation, where it belongs, just like a flat ceiling does, which is good.
 Flat ceilings are not good, though.
 All sounds that hit the flat ceiling are reflected back down to the floor at the same time.
 The timing for floor-ceiling reflections is the same everywhere in the church.
 This creates a horrible droning tone problem.

-Remember that, no matter whether you build your church with flat ceiling or sloped ceiling, or which direction you aim your vault, you will still need to address the acoustics of the space.
+Remember that, no matter whether you build a flat or vaulted ceiling for new sanctuary, or which direction you aim your vault, you will still need to address the acoustics of the space.
 This means you will typically need ASC acoustical treatment on the back wall and on the side walls.

 The front of the church is usually built with a raised stage that is carpeted.
 You’ll want to make sure the stage is quieted from drumming and thudding sounds by building it with ASC WallDamp between the joints and filling the cavity under the stage with ASC SonicSnow.
 The front of most churches can be left fairly reflective.